Sorahawk/burgl-discord-bot/README.md

 ## Bot Commands

-* `.help` - Display this list
+* `.help` - Displays this list
-* `.search <object_name>` - Display any available details of the object, including its picture and description.
+* `.search <object_name>` - Displays any available details of the object, including its picture and description.
-    * The search works with any page with an infobox, e.g. creatures, equipment, resources, building components, resource nodes, landmarks.
+    * This search works with any Grounded wiki page with an infobox, e.g. creatures, equipment, resources, building components, resource nodes, landmarks.
     * It also supports status effects and mutations.
-* `.card <creature_name>` - Displays the specified creature's bestiary card
+* `.card <creature_name>` - Displays the specified creature's bestiary card.

 ## Error Codes